ozimmortal/blog-project/README.md

-# Blog Project Using Supabase, EditoJs, Nextjs and Better-Auth
+# Blog Project Using Supabase, EditorJs, Nextjs and Better-Auth